anm0l555/Faculty-Website-Scraper/README.md

 # Faculty-Website-Scraper
-It scrapes the IIT delhi website in order to fetch all the names and. email ids of the professors.
+It scrapes the IIT delhi Faculty website in order to fetch all the names and. email ids of the professors.